-After a tragic car accident that killed his wife, a man discovers he can communicate with the dead to con people but when a demonic spirit appears, he may be the only one who can stop it from killing the living and the dead.
+After a tragic car accident that kills his wife, a man discovers he can communicate with the dead to con people.
+However, when a demonic spirit appears, he may be the only one who can stop it from killing the living and the dead.

 Michael J. Fox,

 10 of 11 people found this review helpful.

 Was this review helpful to you?